Nik Nazmi Nik Ahmad is the Member of Parliament for Setiawangsa, KEADILAN Organising Secretary and KEADILAN Central Leadership Council member.

 In the historic 2018 General Election, Nik Nazmi contested in the one seat that Barisan Nasional has not lost before in Kuala Lumpur – Setiawangsa.
 The seat has 21,000 advance voters – mostly military and police.
 Nik Nazmi was able to win with a majority of more than 14,000 votes and became part of the new Pakatan Harapan administration that formed the Federal Government.

 Nik Nazmi enjoys writing and has written in various publications including Malay Mail, the Star, Malaysiakini, and Suara Keadilan.
-He has columns in the Edge (English), Sinar Harian (Malay) and Oriental Daily News (Mandarin).
+He has columns in the Edge (English), Sinar Harian (Malay) and Sin Chew Daily (Mandarin).
 He has written several books in Malay and English.

-He is married to Imaan, a medical doctor at a government hospital and is blessed with a son, Nik Ilhan.
+He is blessed with a son, Nik Ilhan.